MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 ## Universal Actions for search based messaging extensions

-The Universal Actions now bring the enhanced user experience available for adaptive cards to messaging extensions.
-To enable Universal Actions for search based messaging extensions, the app must have the [Schema for Universal Actions](/adaptive-cards/authoring-cards/universal-action-model#schema) along with the following requirements:
+Adaptive Cards in Search Based Messaging Extensions now support Universal Actions.
+To enable Universal Actions for search based messaging extensions, the app must conform to the [Schema for Universal Actions for Adaptive Cards](../../../task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md#schema-for-universal-actions-for-adaptive-cards) along with the following requirements:

 1. The app must have a conversation bot defined in their app manifest.
 1. If you already have a conversational bot, the bot must be the same that is used in your messaging extension.
-1. If the card is sent in a group, the users must have group specific permissions to read the card.
-Specify `team` and `groupchat` depending on scenarios you plan to support.
+1. If the card is sent in a group, the app must specify `team` or `groupchat` scope on their bot in the manifest.

 **Example**